Categories

 Intermittent energy restriction that refers to an umbrella term for various meal timing schedules that cycle between between voluntary fasting and non-fasting over a given period.

-The three methods of intermittent fasting are alternate-day fasting, periodic fasting, and time-restricted feeding.
+The three methods of intermittent fasting are alternate-day fasting, periodic fasting, and time restricted feeding.

-IF may have similar effects to a calorie-restriction diet.
+It may have similar effects to a calorie-restriction diet.

 IF may help with obesity, insulin resistance, dyslipidemia, hypertension, and inflammation.